 4. And, even if an Internet user doesn’t use Facebook, they’re likely to live with someone who does.
 Officially, the number is half: half of non-Facebook users live with a Facebook user.
 What’s more, nearly one-quarterof people who “don’t have a Facebook account” actually use someone else’s account.

 5. But, only half of U.S. teenagers use Facebook.
 It’s a notable (and curious) dropfrom a half-decade ago, when nearly three-quarters of American teens were on the platform.
 Among adolescents in the U.S. the new social platform kings are YouTube, Instagram, and Snapchat.

-6. That said, more than one-third of Facebook’s ad audience is <25.
-In other words, young Facebook users view ads somewhat disproportionately to their demographic representation:35% of Facebook’s ad audience is in the <25 set.
-A full 30% of the platform’s ad audience falls into the 25-35 age category.
+6. That said, about one-third of Facebook’s ad audience is <25.
+In other words, young Facebook users view ads somewhat disproportionately to their demographic representation:28% of Facebook’s ad audience is in the <25 set.
+A full 31% of the platform’s ad audience falls into the 25-35 age category.